domain7/development/_includes/project_management_practices.md

 ### Living Documentation

 In addition to user stories and feature files themselves, we also use Google Docs to capture user stories at a high level.
-We use Google Docs to keep documentation about architecture, system design.
+We use Google Docs to keep documentation about system architecture and system design.